Traditions being challenged.

-Companies, regardless the size, are facing ever increasing complexity of legal and regulatory environment.
+Companies, regardless of the size, are facing the ever-increasing complexity of the legal and regulatory environment.
 Their operations span across multiple jurisdictions, driven by expansions into new markets and also new industries such as digital technologies.
-In addition to using legal expertise for good governance, clients are incorporating legal advice and expertise across all externally facing and critical areas of their operations.
-The need for legal expertise is growing in many functions such as sales, business development, marketing, purchasing, sourcing digital capabilities and also in strategic collaborations.
-This trend presents a major challenge, how and when to use legal professionals in a cost efficient, yet effective way.
+In addition to using legal expertise for good governance, clients are incorporating legal advice and expertise across all externally-facing and critical areas of their operations.
+The need for legal expertise is growing in many functions such as sales, business development, marketing, purchasing, sourcing digital capabilities, and also in strategic collaborations.
+This trend presents a major challenge, how and when to use legal professionals in a cost-efficient, yet effective way.

-With the emergence of new technologies and clients needs, the new legal operating models are evolving into recurring and retainer based models.
-Clients expect the law firms to become a strategic partner on an ongoing basis, rather than transactionally, assuming the arrangements are cost sensitive.
-Law firms must take a seat at the decision making table with overall objective of managing risk exposure across entire footprint.
+With the emergence of new technologies and clients’ needs, the new legal operating models are evolving into recurring and retainer-based models.
+Clients expect the law firms to become strategic partners on an ongoing basis, rather than transactionally, assuming the arrangements are cost-sensitive.
+Law firms must take a seat at the decision-making table with the overall objective of managing risk exposure across the entire footprint.

-Integrated workflows - clients expect that lawyers and other professionals will be directly included in the preparation, triage and approval workflows, thus standalone technologies will by insufficient.
+Clients expect that lawyers and other professionals will be directly included in the preparation, triage, and approval workflows, thus standalone technologies will be insufficient.

-Complete life cycle - the solutions will have to enable all steps, from creation, signing, to post processing and retention with secure and well managed access to all relevant parties.
+The solutions will have to enable all steps, from creation, signing, to post-processing and retention with secure and well-managed access to all relevant parties.